AdaCore/cuda/doc/installation.rst

 Before installing this software, make sure you have the pre-requisites corresponding to your build environment installed.
-CUDA Toolkit and native GNAT Ada compiler are required for building the CUDA bindings.
-In addition a cross-compiler may be required.
+CUDA Toolkit and a suitable GNAT Ada compiler are required for building the CUDA bindings.

 .. note::